-How to Prevent Headaches and Migraines
+How to Prevent Eyesight Headaches and Migraines

-If you have frequent headaches and migraines that happen more than twice a month, you should look into keeping a headache journal.
+If you have frequent eyesight headaches and migraines that happen more than twice a month, you should look into keeping a headache journal.
 In this journal you would jot down the date, the time of day your headache occurred, what you were doing when it happened, and where you were.

-Headaches and migraines can only be prevented when you know what triggered it.
+Headaches and migraines can only be prevented when you know what triggered them.
 Keeping a journal or a diary can help you understand what is causing your frequent headaches.
 It will also help your doctor recommend the best course of action.